Quantum algorithms for linear and non-linear fractional reaction-diffusion equations: Linear equations without potential

 We summarize the quantum algorithm in~\cref{fig:circuit_FRDE_linear} and present its error and complexity estimates in the following result.
 The main result is that the overall error will decrease as the number of the grid points increases, since more grid points imply larger truncation order in the Fourier series.
 Detailed proof can be found in~\cref{app:proof_linear_without_potential}.

 \begin{thm} Consider solving~\cref{eqn:FRDE} with $a = c = 0$.
 Suppose that we are given the state preparation oracle $O_{u_0}$ and the oracles $O_1$, $O_{\exp,1}$ as defined in~\cref{eqn:def_O_high_d_linear} and~\cref{eqn:def_O_exp_1}.
 Furthermore, suppose that there exists an integer $p \geq d + 2$ such that $u(t,x)$ is $p$-th order spatially continuously differentiable.
-Then there exists a quantum algorithm that prepares an approximation of the quantum state $\ket{\vec{u}(T)}$ with success probability $1-\Omega(1)$ and $2$-norm error at most
+Then there exists a quantum algorithm that prepares an approximation of the quantum state $\ket{\vec{u}(T)}$ with success probability $\Omega(1)$\footnote{The $\Omega(1)$ here is referred to all variables, i.e., an absolute constant that is smaller than $1$ (e.g., $0.9$ or $0.99$), so the success probability is bounded from below by it (e.g., $0.9$ or $0.99$).} and $2$-norm error at most

-using $\mathcal{O}(\|\vec{u}_0\|/\|\vec{u}(T)\|)$ queries to $O_{u_0}, O_1, O_{\exp,1}$, their inverse and controlled versions, and $\mathcal{O}((\|\vec{u}_0\|/\|\vec{u}(T)\|) d\log^2(N))$ additional gates. \end{thm}
+using $\mathcal{O}(\|\vec{u}_0\|/\|\vec{u}(T)\|)$ queries to $O_{u_0}, O_1, O_{\exp,1}$, their inverse and controlled versions, and \\ $\mathcal{O}((\|\vec{u}_0\|/\|\vec{u}(T)\|) d\log^2(N))$ additional gates. \end{thm}